EnGentech/AirBnB_clone/README.md

 The command line interpreter is aimed at interacting with the backend of the web application using a CMD interface

-My boss will add to this
+This is the Foundation of our full web application.
+Subsequently, we will be building on this project.